afurrer143/decorder-ring-project/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running npm install in the root directory of the project.
 3. Start the application by running npm start.
-The application should now be accessible at http://localhost:3000.
+The application should now be accessible at http://127.0.0.1:8080/ (or what ever you have set Live Server to use for the port).

 ## Contributing